ameeraarfaa/card-game/README.md

 4. Follow instructions on Terminal

 ## Given Pack Files
 These files can be found in the 'Res' folder.
 In each pack, denominations are included up to a point where the total number of cards, calculated as 4 copies of each denomination, satisfies the 8*N rule, where N is the number of players.
-This ensures that the total number of cards in the pack aligns with the required card count for the game.
-For example:
+This ensures that the total number of cards in the pack aligns with the required card count for the game, and confirms that it is legal for the denomination of a card to exceed N. For example:

 > In a 3-player game, the given pack will include denominations up to 6, since 4 copies of each denomination (4 x 6 = 24 cards) matches the total card count required by the 8*N requirement (3 x 8 = 24).